 Above, stories are grouped into weeks based on their publish date, and separated by content section.
 To achieve this setup, select a field that shows the publication date for your row grouping, and bucket the values by week.
 Then select a field that indicates editorial sections for your column grouping.

 Track story status and time spend

-Add a timeline block that shows the current status of every story, as well as how much time each spends in production—valuable for quickly estimating ROI.
+Add a timeline app that shows the current status of every story, as well as how much time each spends in production—valuable for quickly estimating ROI.

-Go back to the blocks menu and click the add a block option, and add a timeline block to your base.
+Go back to the apps menu and click the add a app option, and add a timeline app to your base.
 You'll want to point the table field toward your content pipeline.
 Choose a view that corresponds to the set of stories you'd like to visualize over time—this could be a view containing all the content in your table, or a filtered view containing just the content produced by a specific team.

 Step 2: Adjust the timeline range and colors.